Used Electric Car Buying Guide

 Thinking about purchasing an electric car?
 Moneyshake finds you the best electric lease deals, simplifying your search for a brand-new EV.

 Are there incentives to buy used electric cars?

-While used electric car grants have never been eligible for the government’s plug-in car grant (£2,500 towards the purchase price of an EV priced less than £35,000), there are still other incentives you can take advantage of.
+While used electric car grants have never been eligible for the government’s plug-in car grant (£1,500 towards the purchase price of an EV priced less than £32,000, including delivery fees and VAT), there are still other incentives you can take advantage of.

 A pioneer in the modern electric car market – the first generation Nissan Leaf represents great value for money.
 Its performance won’t blow you away, but its practical hatch dimensions and 30kWh battery which is good for around 124 miles between charges is worth considering.
 Used prices can be as low as £4,000.

 The trendsetting Renault Zoe has been updated more times than we care to remember, but even the first production ‘ZE’ model with its 22kWh battery could achieve a real range of around 100 miles.
 Not great by the modern EV’s standard, but with the average driver commuting less than this a week, it’s not a bad option.
 Used prices can be as low as £4,500.

 While many experts criticize the decision from manufacturers to electrify combustion engine models, we actually think the Volkswagen e-Golf is a solid effort.
 It keeps the standard Golf’s excellent build quality and refinement, even if it’s not as engaging to drive as the normal model.
 Used prices start from around £11,000 because of its more premium badge and bigger battery which provides around 144 miles between charges.